 Visitation is scheduled for Wednesday, October 14, 2020, 2:00-4:00 PM, at Heritage Funeral Home, 7454 E Brainerd Rd, Chattanooga, TN.
 Facial coverings and social distancing measures will be observed.
 A private burial will take place at Collegedale Memorial Park.
 A memorial service will be announced at a later date.

-To send flowers to the family or plant a tree in memory of Gene Fowler, please visit our floral store.
+To send flowers to Gene's family, please visit our floral store.